What exactly is a chemical peel? Here, how to get the maximum benefits from your at-home treatments.

 What to do on the day of your chemical peel?Prep properly and read the instructions.
 Every Ourself peel comes with its own Accessory Kit, which contains everything you need to prep your skin and ensure safe product handling and application, along with highly-detailed instructions that break down each and every step.
 It’s critical to read through the instructions before beginning your peel to ensure the best possible results.

-How to take care of your skin post-chemical peel?Apply both Daily Dark Spot Intercept and Daily Renewal Cream to the entire face starting the evening immediately following the Dark Spot Peel treatment, making sure to cover the treated spot areas to fully protect and nourish your skin.
+How to take care of your skin post-chemical peel?Apply both Daily Dark Spot Intercept and Daily Renewal Cream to the entire face starting the evening immediately following the Brightening Peel treatment, to fully protect and nourish your skin.
 Continue applying both products daily, AM and PM, as skin heals.
 Don’t forget to keep your skin moisturized.
 You might experience dryness, flaking, or peeling in the days following your treatment.
 (Don’t worry, this is a good thing as it means your dermis has dulling, dead skin cells to spare.)
 By applying Daily Renewal Cream as needed, you’ll be able to minimize dryness and redness.
 If the treated area feels itchy, dry or tight, reapply moisturizer—do not scratch.
 Additionally, make SPF your very best friend.
 It’s so crucial to use Mineral Sunscreen in the daytime to protect skin and encourage optimal results.
 Avoid sun exposure, as it can delay and degrade the quality of your results.

 How soon after a peel can I use acids and/or retinoids?